MedicalPatchNet: A Patch-Based Self-Explainable AI Architecture for Chest X-ray Classification: Material and Methods

-We evaluated the saliency maps based on their hit rate, defined as follows \cite{Saporta2022CheXlocalize}: For each available ground truth segmentation mask, the most salient point of the saliency method is calculated.
+We evaluated the saliency maps based on their hit rate, defined as follows \cite{Saporta2022CheXlocalize}: \chreplaced{For each ground-truth segmentation mask, we identify the pixel with the maximum saliency value.
+If this pixel lies within the corresponding ground-truth segmentation mask, we count a hit; otherwise, we count a miss.
+Let $h_i \in \{0,1\}$ denote the hit indicator for case $i$ and let $N$ be the number of evaluated cases.
+The hit rate is then defined as

+}{For each available ground truth segmentation mask, the most salient point of the saliency method is calculated.
 If this point lies within the ground truth segmentation mask, it is a hit; otherwise, it is not.
-The proportion of hits is the hit rate.
-Additionally, we computed the mean Intersection over Union (mIoU), defined as the average of the intersection areas between predicted saliency maps and ground truth segmentations, divided by their union, calculated across all true positive, false positive, and false negative cases.
-This metric quantifies the spatial overlap quality of the saliency maps with respect to expert-annotated pathology regions.
-For bootstrapping, we used the authors' parameters.
-Unlike Saporta et al. \cite{Saporta2022CheXlocalize}, our mIoU evaluation included not only true positive cases—where both saliency and ground truth segmentation exist—but also evaluated false positive and false negative cases.
-To determine the threshold for segmentation masks, we optimized it based on the validation set segmentation masks.
+The proportion of hits is the hit rate.} Intuitively, the hit rate measures how often the single most highlighted point of a saliency map falls inside the expert-annotated pathology region, independent of the exact size or shape of that region.